followvipin/FastAPI-Beanie-Auth-Booking-System/README.md

 - Let's retrieve all users in database by api "/user/retrieve_all_users/".

+- Now scroll down and find "/booking/create_booking/" and create your booking.

 - Let's retrieve all bookings of the user by api "/user/retrieve/active/bookings/".

 - Let's retrieve booking history of the user by api "/user/calendar/history/bookings/".

 - Let's retrieve upcoming bookings of the user by api "/user/calendar/upcoming/bookings/".

-- Now scroll down and find "/booking/create_booking/" and create your booking.
+- Copy any booking id and use it for modify or cancel the booking.

 - "/booking/modify_booking/{booking_id}/" for modify the booking.